Malyadeep/pylabolt/docs/_build/html/_sources/installation.rst.txt

     $ pip install numpy numba mpi4py vtk

-To run simulations on parallel using MPI, check whether gcc/mpicc is properly cofigured or not.
+To run simulations on parallel using MPI, check whether gcc/mpicc is properly configured or not.
 To check the gcc and mpicc version run the following command in terminal/shell::

     $ gcc --version